 – LAN rules: restrict inter-network access as desired for security

-# 6 Client configuration and distribution
+# 6 Client configuration and distribution Is surfshark vpn available in india 2026

 – Export or generate a .ovpn profile for each client, or provide separate certificate/key pair per client.